 Planned Giving

 The Legacy Expedition is the Survey’s planned giving program.
 You join the Legacy Expedition by making the Survey a part of your estate plan.
-Members embarked on the Legacy Expedition are orchestrating moments of discovery for future generations and enjoy special explorations, events, recognition, and opportunities now.
+Members embarked on the Legacy Expedition are orchestrating moments of discovery for future generations, and they enjoy special explorations, events, recognition, and opportunities now.
 Join them by providing the Survey with a written notice describing the arrangements you have made benefitting the Survey in your will or estate plan.
 The amount or value of your gift need not be mentioned, details remain confidential.

 Find out more on the Legacy Expedition page or contact the executive director or a member of the Board.